FdSc Health Studies

 This will aid progression towards a variety of roles within nursing, assistant practitioner roles and other allied health professions.

 FdSc Mental Health Practice

 Higher Apprenticeship - FdSc in Health Studies

-Level 5, Apprenticeship, from 1 year
+Level 5, Apprenticeship, 3 years

 Social Worker Degree Apprenticeship Standard